 7. The 1993 National Title Game

-What if The Informer told you that the Nebraska Cornhuskers were a 45-yard field goal away from winning three straight national titles?
-What if The Informer told you that Nebraska would have won the game despite the missed field goal if a referee hadn’t called a phantom block in the back penalty during Corey Dixon’s punt return for a touchdown in the first quarter?
-What if The Informer told you that Bobby Bowden paid the refs off which is why all the calls went Florida States way?
+What if I told you that the Nebraska Cornhuskers were a 45-yard field goal away from winning three straight national titles?
+What if I told you that Nebraska would have won the game despite the missed field goal if a referee hadn’t called a phantom block in the back penalty during Corey Dixon’s punt return for a touchdown in the first quarter?
+What if I told you that Bobby Bowden paid the refs off which is why all the calls went Florida States way?

-Okay, so The Informer made up one of those what-ifs.
+Okay, so I may have made up one of those what-ifs.
 But the other two are completely true.
 The 90s Huskers were a couple of calls and one bad kick away from being back to back to back national champions.

 6. The Battle Against the State of Florida